HumanCellAtlas/data-portal-content/.github/ISSUE_TEMPLATE/submit-portal.md

 Thank you for submitting a portal to the HCA DCP Methods Registry!

 To expedite your portal's addition to https://prod.data.humancellatlas.org/analyze/portals, please provide the following package metadata.
+You can easily edit this information later by clicking "Improve this page" at the bottom of your portal's detail page ([example](https://prod.data.humancellatlas.org/analyze/portals/asap)).

 Required:
 - Tool title: